ryangerardwilson/rtutor/courses/data_science.md

     # 1. Use assertions for sanity checks and try-except for graceful failures.
     #    A failed assertion raises an AssertionError('with your message')
-    assert df.empty == False, "DataFrame is empty—check your load!"
-    assert 'target' in df.columns, "Missing target column!"
+    assert df.empty == False, "DataFrame is empty, check your load!" assert 'target' in df.columns, "Missing target column!"

     # 2. Printing everything is amateur.
 Use logging to track without cluttering